How to Get Rid of Florida Carpenter Ants

-Direct treatment of nesting sites is recommended because these sites harbor the brood, queen, and a bulk of the workers and winged reproductives, however, finding the nest sites can be difficult.
+To get rid of Florida carpenter ants, it is recommended to apply direct treatment to nests because these sites harbor the brood, queen, and a bulk of the workers and winged reproductive.
+Finding the nest sites, however, can be difficult.
 A small amount of insecticidal dust or spray applied directly to the nest area is usually successful.
 Excessive treatment can become repellent, actually causing the nest to move to another location if the dust or spray is applied near-to but not directly on the nest.

-There are many situations in which the nest is not accessible, or cannot be found.
-In those cases use one of the baits made for carpenter ants, and follow the label directions.
-Usually baits are simply placed along the trail and foragers bring the toxic baits back to the nest where food and toxicant are shared via communal food sharing.
-Carpenter ants are finicky eaters and tend not to recruit in large numbers to any food source thus decreasing the efficacy of insecticidal baits.
+There are many situations in which the nest is not accessible or cannot be found.
+In those cases, use one of the baits made for carpenter ants, and follow the label directions.
+Usually baits are simply placed along the trail and foragers bring the toxic baits back to the nest where food and toxicant are shared with the colony.
+Carpenter ants are finicky eaters and tend not to recruit in large numbers to any food source, thus decreasing the efficacy of insecticidal baits.
 Residual sprays in foraging areas can also be helpful.
 Be sure to spray areas where ants are feeding, such as trees and shrubs.
 A systemic insecticide can help control aphids and other honeydew producers to reduce food for the carpenter ants.